 For thrilling rides and world-class entertainment, visit Six Flags New England in Agawam, MA!
 Home to ten world class coasters and family fun like Wiggles World, Thomas Town, and Looney Tunes Movie Town.
-Brave the twisted new world of Bizarro, a surreal coaster, the peculiar creature from Htrae where inhabitants believe in doing the opposite of Earthly things.
-Experience fog and fiery flame effects timed perfectly with heart-pumping audio for an unforgettable ride DISCOUNT ADMISSION TICKETS ARE SOLD AT THE CAMPGROUND, FOR ONLY $40 EACH.
+Brave the Superman, a surreal coaster, the peculiar creature from Htrae where inhabitants believe in doing the opposite of Earthly things.
+Experience fog and fiery flame effects timed perfectly with heart-pumping audio for an unforgettable ride.

 If you're a basketball fan, then you must visit the Basketball Hall of Fame in Springfield.
 There are interactive kiosks loaded with Hall of Famer data and trivia, a basketball-themed restaurant, a Reebok Concept Store and a Hall of Fame gift shop.
 Then you can hit the full-size "Center Court" for some shooting, passing and other skill challenges or head to the second floor's high-tech, experiential attractions that allow you to measure your vertical leap, sit in the broadcaster's seat, coach a team to victory or even play a game of "Virtual Hoops."